Drink spiking is when alcohol or other drugs are intentionally added to someone’s drink without their knowledge or consent.

 - Feeling dizzy or faint

-- Feeling drunk even if you think you’ve only had a little alcohol to drink
+- Feeling drunk when you have only had a small amount of alcohol

 - Passing out

 - Blackouts, which can be for extended periods of many hours

 What should you do if you suspect drink spiking?